Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 observation -> action -> progression

-the starter should already show it.
+the starter should already show that.

 If the script says:

 questions do not replace decisions

-the starter should already show it.
+the starter should already show that.

 If the script says:

 the shadow remains present

-the starter should already show it.
+the starter should already show that.

 The opening is the first behavioral example the model receives.